310mc/https-310mc.github.io-tl/source/_posts/stella_maris/stella_maris.md

                 <div class="synopsis">
                     <em>When you're <font color="#00533F"><b>anxious</b></font color> and unable to see the <font color="#302833"><b>future</b></font color> of your path,<br>
                     We want to be the <font color="#FFDC00"><b>light</b></font color> that can pull <font color="#E60033"><b>your</b></font color> <font color="#008DB7"><b>hand</b></font color> and lead you.</em><br><br>
                     It is finally Kanata's turn to be the commander of Ryuseitai.
 The other members are bewildered by Kanata's peculiar practice methods and the job description shrouded in mystery.
-It is then that Kanata suddenly informs them that they'll be heading to Okinawa for a commercial photoshoot…
+It is then that Kanata suddenly informs them that they'll be heading to Okinawa to film a commercial…
                 </div>
                 <div class="info">
                     <div class="info-item season">